MarcoFurlan99/Approximation-Algorithms-for-CVC/README.md

 ## Thesis of my Math Bachelor Degree

-Open the pdf for a detailed description of everything
+Open "TESI_Marco_Furlan.pdf" for a detailed description of everything

 ### THE CLASS GRAPH